Mouna Ragam: In popular culture

 Mouna Ragam has influenced countless films, particularly regarding the trope of the bride or groom being reluctantly married.
-These include Hum Dil De Chuke Sanam (1999), Vallamai Tharayo (2008), Rab Ne Bana Di Jodi (2008), Tanu Weds Manu (2011), Raja Rani (2013) where both the male and female leads have past lovers, Bangalore Days (2014) where a man who is unable to forget his past love and accept his wife, and Maalai Naerathu Mayakkam (2016).
+These include Hum Dil De Chuke Sanam (1999), Vallamai Tharayo (2008), Rab Ne Bana Di Jodi (2008), Tanu Weds Manu (2011), Raja Rani (2013) where both the male and female leads have past lovers, Bangalore Days (2014) where the man is unable to forget his past love and accept his wife, and Maalai Naerathu Mayakkam (2016).

 Karthi said that his character in Naan Mahaan Alla (2010) was similar to Karthik's "moody yet jovial" character in Mouna Ragam.
 Sri Divya called Revathi's character an influence on her role in Mallela Theeram Lo Sirimalle Puvvu (2013).
 Vaibhav Reddy compared his character in Kappal (2014) to Manohar in Mouna Ragam because of their shared effervescence.
 Director B. V. Nandini Reddy said that the story of a bride unhappy with her husband in Mouna Ragam inspired her to make Kalyana Vaibhogame (2016), where neither the bride nor the bridegroom is interested in marriage.

-The scene where Manohar tries to declare his love for Divya through the college intercom in response to her challenge was parodied in Thamizh Padam (2010).
+The scene where Manohar tries to declare his love for Divya through the college intercom in response to her challenge was parodied in Tamizh Padam (2010).
 Director R. S. Prasanna described one scene in Kalyana Samayal Saadham (2013) where the male lead meets his father-in-law at a café as an ode to the "Mr. Chandramouli" scene.
 In Master (2021), JD (Vijay) lies about his past but from Manohar's perspective.